SkeltonThatcher/rancher-buildeng-catalog/templates/gocdio-agent/1/README.md

   Add the GoCD agent stack.

-  Upgrade the GoCD agent stack, specifying a named host scheduling rule for gocdagt_hst.
+  Upgrade the GoCD agent stack, specifying a named host scheduling rule for **gocdagt_hst**.

-  Launch the GoCD agent stack, specifying the gocdio-server service, the number of agents required, and inputting the registration key.
+  Launch the GoCD agent stack, specifying the **gocdio-server service**, the number of agents required, and inputting the registration key.

-### Optional:

-   To force agents to run on a different host to the server, specify a service scheduling rule for 'Must not' against the GoCD server 'Service with name' value.